Ben Shephard: ITV Breakfast

-Shephard joined the long-running programme GMTV in 2000 where he presented Entertainment Today alongside Jenni Falconer.
+Shephard joined the breakfast programme GMTV in 2000 where he presented Entertainment Today alongside Jenni Falconer.
 He also became the main relief presenter for GMTV Today.
-Due to the departure of Eamonn Holmes in April 2005, Shephard became Fiona Phillips' co-host on GMTV Today, presenting on Mondays, Tuesdays and alternate Wednesdays.
+After the departure of Eamonn Holmes in April 2005, Shephard became Fiona Phillips' co-host on GMTV Today, presenting on Mondays, Tuesdays and alternate Wednesdays.
 He continued to present Entertainment Today, but began to share duties with Michael Underwood.
 When GMTV relaunched in January 2009, his main co-host became Kate Garraway, presenting on Monday, Tuesday and alternate Wednesdays.

 On 30 June 2010, Shephard announced his departure from GMTV, two months before the end of the programme, stating that he wished to spend more time with his family and focus on his charity work.
 Ben presented his final episode of GMTV on 30 July 2010, before the programme was axed two months later in September.
 The show was later replaced by Daybreak hosted Adrian Chiles and Christine Bleakley and then later by Lorraine Kelly, Kate Garraway and Aled Jones.

-After just four years on air, Daybreak was axed in spring 2014 to make way for a brand new ITV Breakfast programme Good Morning Britain.
+After four years on air, Daybreak ended in spring 2014 to make way for a new ITV Breakfast programme Good Morning Britain.
 It was announced on 3 March 2014, that Shephard would be a presenter on the newly launched programme.
-Shephard's first show was on 28 April 2014 and he currently hosts the show on Thursdays and Fridays alongside Susanna Reid (Thursday) and Kate Garraway (Friday).
+Shephard's first show was on 28 April 2014 and he hosted the show on Thursdays and Fridays alongside Susanna Reid (Thursday) and Kate Garraway (Friday).

-Starting 29 October 2019, Shephard will host Rugby X on ITV4.
+In 2024, it was announced that Shephard would leave Good Morning Britain to join sister show This Morning as the permanent replacement for Phillip Schofield and Holly Willoughby, alongside Cat Deeley.

+On 23 February 2024, Shephard presented his final Good Morning Britain show.

 Sky

 On 27 July 2010, Shephard announced that he had signed a new contract with Sky Sports, where he presented Goals on Sunday alongside Chris Kamara in a deal reportedly worth £495,000 a year.
 He also hosted live secondary match coverage of the UEFA Champions League on Sky Sports 3 or 4, while the main coverage on Sky Sports 1 is hosted by Jeff Stelling.
 He was the main anchor for Sky Sports coverage of the League Cup.
 As of April 2014, Shephard only presented Goals on Sunday for Sky Sports and no longer hosted any of the live matches.

-In 2011, Shephard fronted an eight-part game show for Sky1 called Safebreakers.
+In 2011, Shephard fronted an eight-part game show for Sky One called Safebreakers.

 As of 28 June 2019, Shephard quit Goals on Sunday in order to spend time with his family.